Skip to content

 Freight 3.1

-Adopt an update to the 2002 Truck Route Network; reduce the proportion of the network within areas of concentrated poverty with majority people of color to reduce disproportionate impacts in these neighborhoods.
+Adopt an update to the 2002 Truck Route Network; reduce the proportion of the network within high scoring Transportation Equity Priority areas to reduce disproportionate impacts in these neighborhoods.

 Supported goals: